chandleryang6/CS348-Project/README.md

   - Deleting an artist automatically removes all associated concerts.

 ## Project Structure

+The primary application logic for this project is located in the myApp folder.
+This includes the following key files:
+- models.py: Defines the database models for artists and concerts.
+- views.py: Contains the view functions to handle user input and process database interactions.
+- forms.py: Handles form definitions for adding artists and concerts.
+- templates/: Contains HTML files, including dynamic elements for dropdown menus.
+- admin.py: Registers models to appear in the Django admin interface.
 ### 1. Models (models.py)
 - #### Artist Model:
   - Fields: name (artist name) and description.